The Executive Leadership team are responsible for driving the strategic vision of the trust.

 - Human Resources

 - Data Services

-The overiding aim of the Central Services team is to allow school leaders to focus on educational matters and provide key services at lowest possible cost in order to enable the school to focus resources in the classroom.
+The overriding aim of the central services team is to allow school leaders to focus on teaching and educational matters, and provide key services at lowest possible cost in order to enable the school to focus resources in the classroom.